6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 This post represents lot of firsts for me, my first personal portfolio and blog website, my first post on said blog website and my first real cybersecurity certification.
 As the keen eyed of you may have already noticed, I passed the certificate a week ago but withheld announcing it for I wanted to make this website along with it...when it rains it pours amiright?

 Why?
-Mainly because I wanted to give readers more than just an announcement of this achievement, by way of sharing my personal notes that I took during the course even if it were to benefit just one person, I'd say it was well worth the effort.
+Mainly because I wanted to give readers more than just an announcement of this achievement, by way of sharing my personal notes that I took during the course even if it were to benefit just one person or be the push that convinces them into taking the certificate, I'd say it was well worth the effort.

 ![](/assets/img/posts/screenshot-2025-07-31-001308.png "Notion Notes")